 genre

-is shared across all media types, which means I can all my archive of Sci-fi books, movies and shows in one place. - Templates should aim to be composable, e.g. Person and Author are two different templates that can be added to the same note.
+is shared across all media types, which means I can see an archive of Sci-fi books, movies and shows in one place. - Templates should aim to be composable, e.g. Person and Author are two different templates that can be added to the same note.

 - Short property names are faster to type, e.g.